markpmlim/ExploringSceneKit-OpenGL/Readme.md

 The OpenGL shaders used are the copyrights of the various authors or publishers.

+The model teapotLowRes.dae is from Apple's WWDC 2014 SceneKit Demo.

 SceneKit's environment can be useful when it comes to testing OpenGL (or Metal) shaders.